 Slavery was both a thread of continuity in the history of the Americas and distinctive institution in the specific social settings.
 The purpose of this course is to examine and discuss readings that explore topics in the Caribbean and the U.S. Because topics will vary, the seminar may be taken more than once for credit, with permission of the instructor.
 Requirements vary for undergraduates, M.A., and Ph.D. students.
 Graduate students are required to submit a more substantial piece of work.
-Prerequisite: upper-division or consent of instructor.
 (Cross-listed with HIUS 164.)